Home > Pregnancy > Baby Development > 32 Weeks Pregnant

-It’s a good idea to prepare yourself for what may happen in labour and immediately after the birth.
-Your LMC may run through an antenatal feeding checklist and your birth plan with you about now to make sure you have a chance to talk about anything you want to.
+It’s a good idea to prepare yourself for what may happen in labour and immediately after birth.
+Your LMC may run through an antenatal feeding checklist and your birth plan with you about how to make sure you have a chance to talk about anything you want to.

 If you’re going to a maternity unit, it’s a good idea to pack two bags, one for labour and the other for afterwards.
-Here’s our suggestions for what to put in them:
+Here are our suggestions for what to put in them:

 Afterwards (second bag)

 You may be asked to come for an extra scan if:

 It’s to check that all is fine and to make sure your baby’s still growing well.